Legend (Robin of Sherwood soundtrack): Live performances

 During Clannad's 1984 tour, the setlist included full live versions of "Lady Marian", "Now Is Here", "Robin (The Hooded Man)", "Scarlet Inside", "Herne", "Ancient Forest" and "Battles".

-Since then the band have regularly included a "Robin of Sherwood Medley" in their setlist, typically including the title song, and segments of "Lady Marian", "Herne" and "Ancient Forest", as well as the unreleased "Dance" from Series 1 and two songs from Series 3 entitled "Action" and "Royal" that have only been released on live albums including Clannad: Live in Concert (released in 2005).
+Since then the band have regularly included a "Robin of Sherwood Medley" in their setlist, typically including the title song, and segments of "Lady Marian", "Herne" and "Ancient Forest", as well as songs that were lost until 2024, including; "Dance" from Series 1 and two songs from Series 3 entitled "Action" and "Royal" that were only released on live albums including Clannad: Live in Concert (released in 2005).